pwrliang/sedona-spatialbench/docs/overview-methodology.md

 The analytical benchmarks help analyze analytical performance, but that doesn’t necessarily translate to spatial queries.
 An engine can be blazing fast for a large tabular aggregation and terrible for spatial joins.

 SpatialBench is tailored for spatial queries.
 It’s the best modern option to assess the spatial performance of an engine.
-Let’s take a look at some of the older spatial benchmarks.
+Here are some suggestions for how to use it for the most accurate and fairest results.

 ## Hardware and software